envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is the official term for Big O?
 A: The official term is Big O asymptomatic analysis.
 It can tell us how well a problem is solved.

+#### C4

+Q: What is good code?
+A: Is the code that is:
+1.Readable (is your code clean? can others understand your code?)
+2.Scalable (when we grow bigger and bigger with our input how much does the algorithm or function slow down?)

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie